cbcGirard/xcell/docsrc/source/auto_examples/Geometry/plot_xcellLogo.rst

 Logo
 =============
-Generates the xcell logo from point cloud
+Generates the xc logo from point cloud

 Original text layout in Inkscape, text bounds resampled using Roughen path effect with all displacements=0, then exported with Path to Gcode extension.